geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " The silken screen, that mock'd their eager gaze;

-" When lo ! a viewless hand the veil unbound,
+" When lo! a viewless hand the veil unbound,

 " And rudely plung'd it in the deep profound,